GraphScope/GART/README.md

 ### Configure Data Source

 Before running GART, we need to configure the data source to capture its logs.
-Take MySQL as an example.
+Currently, we have supported MySQL and PostgreSQL as relational data source.

 - Kafka configuration file `$KAFKA_HOME/config/server.properties`
     ```
     delete.topic.enable=true
     ```
+If we use MySQL as relational database
 - MySQL configuration file `/etc/mysql/my.cnf`:
     ```
     [mysqld]